IDv4: Aegis

 Founder & CEO, Aegis

-Previously at JPMorgan Chase, working in software engineering and security controls inside regulated banking systems.
+Previously at Cisco and JPMorgan Chase, working in software engineering and security controls across large-scale enterprise and regulated banking systems.
 I have seen how compliance review operates at scale — and exactly how it breaks down when AI agents start crossing data boundaries and triggering operational changes.

 Aegis is the platform I would have wanted: runtime identity, policy, and audit that gives product teams a deployment path and gives control functions a defensible answer.